ABOUT JOYFUL CONNECTIONSJoyful Connections has four visitation rooms

 - Miss Shelly, Supervised Visitation Monitor

 Visits and exchanges are by appointment only.
-However, the center is usually able to accommodate the family’s needs.

 HISTORY OF JOYFUL CONNECTIONS

-When the Leadership Ottawa County Class of 2007 began to think about their class community project, they sought information from various individuals about needs within the County.
+When the Leadership Ottawa County Class of 2007 began to think about their class community project, they sought information from various individuals about the needs within the County.
 One need that was identified was the need for a place where children could be kept safe and free from conflict while estranged or divorced parents exchanged children for visitation.